Lorena González (Seattle politician): 2017 election

+Tenure

+Gonzalez took office on November 24, 2015, and replaced John Okamoto, who was temporarily on the council after Clark resigned to take a job at the University of Washington.
+González was the first Latina to be elected to the council.

-González was selected as the Council President in January 2020, succeeding Bruce Harrell.
+She was selected as the Council President in January 2020, succeeding Bruce Harrell.

+While on the council, Gonzalez advanced legislation that created scheduling protections for retail and restaurant workers and legislation that backed workload restrictions for hotel workers.
+Other progressive legislation that she pushed for included, funding for legal defense for immigrants, expanded subsidized pre-school program, and co-wrote a gun storage law.

+On policing, Gonzalez passed a 2017 police oversight reform law, but in 2018, she supported a 2018 contract that undermined those reforms.
+As public safety chair, she approved multiple police budget increases, but in 2020, supported a 50% reduction in the police budget in response to Black Lives Matter protestors.
+The council passed a 20% reduction in the police budget, which Gonzalez supported.

 González was a supporter of the Bernie Sanders 2020 presidential campaign.

 2020 attorney general campaign

-On August 8, 2019, González announced her intention to run for state attorney general in the 2020 election, to replace Bob Ferguson who was expected to run for governor.
-She also announced her intention of continuing to work on the Seattle City Council during the campaign.
+On August 8, 2019, González announced her intention to run for state attorney general in 2020, to replace Bob Ferguson, who was expected to run for governor.
+She also announced her intention to remain a member of the Seattle City Council during the campaign.
 On August 22, 2019, González suspended her campaign following Ferguson's decision to run for re-election after Jay Inslee announced he was running for a third term as governor.